phac-nml/snvphyl-galaxy/docs/user/usage.md

 Once parameters are selected, the input files can be selected.

+For information on more advanced user parameter, please refer to [this section][].

 ## Input files

 Galaxy should automatically detect the appropriate input files from the current history.
 However, please verify that it has picked up the correct files.
 If the workflow **SNVPhyl v0.3 Paired-End** has been selected then there will be no option for selecting an **invalid_positions** file.